Mindgreppers/lifemaker_web/content/_index.md

 #### We believe family is the way to go
 because family is the fundamental unit of society, and is also the first place for comfort, security and love.
 Those of us who feel this way, are evolving and implementing a *holistic, family based understanding & approach to Existence and Co-existence, in an open frame*.

-#### The aim is to raise consciousness
+### The aim is to raise consciousness
 to the levels where happiness is an everlasting tradition for every family, in co-existence on Earth.
-We aim to establish a globally replicable blueprint that solves all the personal, familial, social and environmental issues humanity is facing today.
+We aim to collectively establish a globally replicable blueprint that solves all the personal, familial, social and environmental issues humanity is facing today.

 # Our approach